 Glycogen Metabolism refers to the synthesis and breakdown of glycogen.
 Glycogen is a branched polymer that is the primary form of short-term storage for carbohydrates in animal cells.

 Did you know that your body can store around 18,000 calories of energy?
 This is known as your metabolic rate.
 It is the energy your body uses at rest (the amount of energy you use while sitting still).
 The metabolic rate is determined by the amount of muscle mass you have.
 The more muscle you have, the higher your metabolic rate will be.
-Conversely, if you are undernourished or don’t eat enough food, it will slow you down and make it harder for you to lose weight.
-But how does this relate to glycogen?
-When we store excess carbohydrates as glycogen in our muscles, our metabolic rate increases, making it easier for us to lose weight.
-We will look at everything you need to know about glycogen metabolism below.
+On the other hand, not eating enough can slow you down.
+It can also make losing weight more difficult.
+But what does this have to do with glycogen?
+When our bodies store extra carbohydrates in our muscles as glycogen, our metabolism speeds up.
+This makes losing weight easier.
+Below, we will explore everything about how our bodies use glycogen.

 What is glycogen?